Kronprinsessegade 6: Erichsen family

+Anina Wilhelmine Sophie Augusta Nielsen, a junk dealer, resided on the ground floor at the 1906 census.
+She lived there with her her 27-year-old daughter Olga Alma Augusta Nielsen and 15-year-old son Paul Georg Nielsen.

 In the 1920s, Kronprinsessegade 6 housed the embassy of the Soviet Union.
-Knud Erichsen, a wholesale company in the sugar industry, was in 1950 based in the building.

 Architecture

 Quist's original building consisted of three storeys over a high cellar.
 The fourth storey was not added until 1896.
 The gate opens to a small courtyard.
 A three-storey side wing extends from the rear side of the building along the northside of the courtyard to a three-storey cross wing with gateway that opens to another courtyard.
 The building was listed on the Danish registry of protected buildings and places in 1945.

 Today

 Today a part of the building is used as offices for the film company Citizen Dane, that have furnished and decorated the rooms in a consistent old style..
 Citizen Dane is a market leader in Denmark within corporate movies.